 - Which aspects of innovation are targeted by the project and/or the contribution?
-For example 'newness' (new to the world, new for a market, new for a company) and 'innovation impact' ('schudt de markt wakker' or incremental improvement) - The resulting product will be new to NFI and ICMP, and to other international forensic institutes as well.
-Important improvement is that forensic institutes can handle more data of missing persons more effectively, with much less false positives and much less manual post-processing. - What are the more specific goals/objectives of the project and the contribution? - The objective of the project is to improve NFI's unidentified victims-missing persons screening and matching routine.
+For example 'newness' (new to the world, new for a market, new for a company) and 'innovation impact' ('schudt de markt wakker' or incremental improvement) - The resulting product will be new to NFI and ICMP ,and to other international forensic institutes as well.
+Important improvements are - That forensic institutes can handle more data of missing persons more effectively, with much less false positives and much less manual postprocessing - The flexibility and transparency of the system due to the use of Bayesian networks - What are the more specific goals/objectives of the project and the contribution? - The objective of the project is to improve NFI's unidentified victims-missing persons screening and matching routine.
 An important objective in here is to enable NFI to handle the screening and matching task in case of a national disaster with many unidentified victims.
-A third aim is to improve ICMP's unidentified victims-missing persons screening and matching systems. - What will be the social/economic effects of the project?
-For whom?
+A third aim is to improve ICMP's unidentified victims-missing persons screening and matching systems.

-- Social benefits: relatives of victims/missing persons will be helped better and faster.
+- What will be the social/economic effects of the project?
+For whom? - Social benefits: relatives of victims/missing persons will be helped better and faster.
 In particular in a disaster scenario this will have much social impact, since the identification of so many victims is almost impossible without an effective automated system.
 Who: relatives of victims of a national disaster (NFI), relatives of victims of international disaster and armed conflicts (ICMP). - Economic benefits: a more efficient routine at the NFI.